dendibakh/perf-book/chapters/13-Optimizing-Multithreaded-Applications/13-3 Core Count Scaling Case Study.md

 1. Blender 3.4 - an open-source 3D creation and modeling software project.
 This test is of Blender's Cycles performance with the BMW27 blend file.
 URL: [https://download.blender.org/release](https://download.blender.org/release).
 Command line: `./blender -b bmw27_cpu.blend -noaudio --enable-autoexec -o output.test -x 1 -F JPEG -f 1 -t N`, where `N` is the number of threads.
 Clang 17 self-build - this test uses clang 17 to build the clang 17 compiler from sources.
 URL: [https://www.llvm.org](https://www.llvm.org).
 Command line: `ninja -jN clang`, where `N` is the number of threads.
 3. Zstandard v1.5.5, a fast lossless compression algorithm.
 URL: [https://github.com/facebook/zstd](https://github.com/facebook/zstd).
 A dataset used for compression: [http://wanos.co/assets/silesia.tar](http://wanos.co/assets/silesia.tar).
 Command line: `./zstd -TN -3 -f -- silesia.tar`, where `N` is the number of compression worker threads.
 4. CloverLeaf 2018 - a Lagrangian-Eulerian hydrodynamics benchmark.
 All hardware threads are used.
 This test uses the input file `clover_bm.in` (Problem 5).
 URL: [http://uk-mac.github.io/CloverLeaf](http://uk-mac.github.io/CloverLeaf).
 Command line: `export OMP_NUM_THREADS=N; ./clover_leaf`, where `N` is the number of threads.
 5. CPython 3.12, a reference implementation of the Python programming language.
 URL: [https://github.com/python/cpython](https://github.com/python/cpython).
-We run a simple multithreaded binary search script written in Python, which searches `10'000` random numbers (needles) in a sorted list of `1'000'000` elements (haystack).
+We run a simple multithreaded binary search script written in Python, which searches `10,000` random numbers (needles) in a sorted list of `1,000,000` elements (haystack).
 Command line: `./python3 binary_search.py N`, where `N` is the number of threads.
 Needles are divided equally between threads.

 The benchmarks were executed on a machine with the configuration shown below:

-* 12th Gen Alderlake Intel(R) Core(TM) i7-1260P CPU @ 2.10GHz (4.70GHz Turbo), 4P+8E cores, 18MB L3-cache.
+* 12th Gen Alder Lake Intel&reg; Core&trade; i7-1260P CPU @ 2.10GHz (4.70GHz Turbo), 4P+8E cores, 18MB L3-cache.
 * 16 GB RAM, DDR4 @ 2400 MT/s.
 * Clang 15 compiler with the following options: `-O3 -march=core-avx2`.
 * 256GB NVMe PCIe M.2 SSD.